Skip to main content Skip to footer site map

 Video clips for the full curriculum are in the Presenter's Toolbox.

-Question mark icon.Important!
-Read the facilitator's materials available on the right of your screen well before presenting the course to your audience.
-These materials contain preparation instructions essential to an effective training.
-(All other unit-specific materials and tools also are available at right.)
+Read the trainer's materials included on the unit pages well before presenting the course to your audience; these materials contain preparation instructions essential to an effective training.